nadsbuhdha/portfolio-project-1/README.md

 * Font awesome – for site icons
 * W3C Markup and Jigsaw validation  - used to test and validate the HTML and CSS
 * Javascript - Used for the on click implimentation of the gallery images / text.

+## Testing

+### Google developer tools
+Google chrome developer tools were consistantly utilised throughout the building of the website to rigorously test the responsivenes of the elements within the site.
+The inspect tool was ultised to manipulate and alter elements within the website for testing.
+Once element dimensions and alterations were successful, the CSS was copied into the CSS stylesheet and chages were permanently applied.

+### manuel testing

+Manuel testing on devices was also undertaken, devices tested include:

+* Iphone x
+* Ipone 11
+* Ipad
+* huawei p30

+To ensure cross compatability, different browsers were tested these included :
+* Safari
+* Firefox
+* Googlechrome

+### W3C Validator Tools